 Speaker and author Kim Hamer says, “What a person needs when going through a crisis is a witness.
 They need someone to acknowledge the fact that what they are going through is very difficult.
 Their life is crappy.”
 Kim is familiar with the pain of loss.
 Her husband passed away from cancer at the age of 44.
 She wrote 100 Acts of Love: the Girlfriends Guide to Loving Your Friend Through Cancer or Loss to help others who were suffering.
+(For more wisdom from Kim, watch her video on What to Say When Someone Cries.)

 What do you say when someone is crying?
 You could say: